gondwanasoft/c5-doc-team/README.md

 Once the document is deemed to have reached stability/consensus/stalemate, it should form the basis of a project plan and lists of responsibilities for implementation.

+Once sufficient lessons have been learnt from implementation, consideration could be given to the creation of similar teams for other forms of support (as [here](https://docs.google.com/document/d/15Vb7oeSGlvB2NwZLWe3dLpkW-4LYOKNYnMdlxYqLW0U/edit)).